stevenroose/hal/README.md

 - message
     - sign: sign a message using Bitcoin Signed Message
     - verify: verify a Bitcoin Signed Message
+    - recover: recover the pubkey or address that signed a message

 - psbt
 	- create: create a PSBT from a raw unsigned transaction